cnieuwoudt/SimRVSequences/cran-comments.md

 ## Re-submission April 18, 2019
-In this resubmission we have
-  * Corrected the sampling probability for causal rare variants in sim_RVstudy.
+In this resubmission we have corrected the sampling probability for causal rare variants in sim_RVstudy.
 Previously, was sampling with equal probability, now sampling according to allele frequency in the population.
-  *